 Three of the four Welsh police forces reported rises in the last five years, figures released to the BBC show.

 Eryl Jones, from charity Show Racism the Red Card, said he believed Brexit had been a "major influence".

 It comes as 24 community cohesion officers are being appointed by councils across Wales.

-They will focus in particular on developing strong links with European Union citizens and other minority groups which might feel susceptible to Brexit tensions, as part of the Welsh Government's Community Cohesion programme.
+They will focus in particular on developing strong links with European Union citizens and other groups which might feel susceptible to Brexit tensions, as part of the Welsh Government's Community Cohesion programme.

 "Incidents of racism have gone up throughout the UK as well as in Wales since the campaign to leave the EU, " Mr Jones said.